Transactional Email Dashboard

 Status | Description and possible actions | SMTP status code |

-Mailbox unavailable | Emails not delivered due to invalid email addresses.
+Mailbox unavailable | Invalid or disabled email addresses.
 Remove them from your Sending List. | 550 |

 Domain not found | Recipient domain unrecognized.
-Review recipient domain syntax. | 500 |
+Check domain syntax. | 500 |

 Recipient policy restriction | Transaction failed due to local policy or restriction.
-Review SMTP reasons provided by recipient servers. | 554 |
+Review the SMTP response codes from the recipient servers. | 554 |

-Full mailbox | The recipient’s mailbox is full and can’t accept more emails.
-Reduce message size or try again later. | 552 |
+Full mailbox | The recipient's mailbox is full and cannot accept more emails.
+Reduce the message size or retry later. | 552 |

-Domain blocklisted | Your sender domain might have been blocklisted.
-Ensure messages do not have characteristics of spam or malware. | 553 |
+Domain blocklisted | Your sender domain may be blocklisted.
+Ensure messages do not contain spam or malware characteristics. | 553 |

 Delivery Rate %